-- Have the learners read/watch/listen to segments of the online material first and then do the classroom work with them. - Have the learners do bits of the material and work with them alternatively. - Have discussions, collect ideas and experiences from learners and use the online content to arrange and extend the information they already have into a logical order.
+- Have the learners read/watch/listen to segments of the online material first and then do the classroom work with them. - Have the learners work on sections of the material alone and work with them on alternative sections. - Have discussions, collect ideas and experiences from learners and use the online content to arrange and extend the information they already have into a logical order.